Mosque–Cathedral of Córdoba: Choir stalls

 The choir stalls, located across from the altar, were crafted from 1748 to 1757 and were executed by Pedro Duque Cornejo.
 The ensemble was carved mainly out of mahogany wood and features a row of 30 upper seats and a row of 23 lower seats, all intricately decorated with carvings, including a series of iconographic scenes.
 At the centre of the ensemble on the west side is a large episcopal throne, commissioned in 1752, that resembles the design of an altarpiece.
-The lower part of the thrones has three seats, but the most impressive element is the upper part which features a life-size representation of the Ascension of Jesus.
+The lower part of the thrones has three seats, but the most significant element is the upper part which features a life-size representation of the Ascension of Jesus.
 The last figure which stands above the summit of the ensemble is a sculpture of the Archangel Raphael.